 - Gather your repair tools.
 Check the warranty to see what it covers.

 - Consider the material of the ring.
 A home repair is like gambling when a wood ring with gem settings is on the shank.
 Test the hardness of the material before you get started.
 Hardwood is difficult to shape.
-Consult the manufacturer or jewelry assistant if you are not sure about the gem settings.
+Consult the manufacturer or jewelry assistant if unsure about the gem settings.

-- Choose a mandrel as they come in multiple sizes.
-Take the one made of sturdy wood such as maple.
+- Choose the ideal ring turning mandrel, as they come in multiple sizes.
+Take one made of sturdy wood, such as maple.
 Harder ring material is prone to damage your ring.
 Mandrels have ring sizes.
 Check the product to see if it matches the size of your wood ring.

 - Get a mallet for jewelry.

 - Purchase a buffing wheel or polishing lathe.

 - The stage involves adjusting the bent ring.
 Start by slipping the ring onto the mandrel.
 Slip it down the cylinder’s shaft.
 Do not force and push down past the point on the shaft where it rests.

 - Apply pressure for re-shaping.
 Mold the ring to Manual’s circular shape.